 Footwear styles were as diverse as clothing styles, but one dominant trend in 1970s fashion was the platform sole, available in a choice of heights, colours and styles of uppers to go with just about any outfit.
 The Mary Jane or simple court shoe was more popular for working women looking for something more discreet.

-Boots were still in – a low heel complemented daywear styles whilst a platform boots looked good with hot pants.
+Boots were still in – a low heel complemented day-wear styles whilst a platform boots looked good with hot pants.
 The alternative to the platform was the slightly more comfortable stacked heel.

 Popular 1970s Jewellery

-Chunky costume jewellery was favoured, if worn at all.
+Chunky costume jewellery was favored, if worn at all.
 Silk scarves round the neck, whimsical hats and ostentatious belts often rendered jewellery unnecessary.
 Alternative the appropriate antique jewellery for the decade that was your preferred look was also collected.

-The Favourite Hairstyles of the 1970s
+The Favourite Hairstyles in 1970s fashion

 1970s fashion saw a range of very different hairstyles for both men and women.
 Long and straight, parted in the middle or on the side was very prevalent, but after the hit TV series Charlie’s Angels debuted in 1976, women adopted a long style with “flicks” after its star, Farrah Fawcett.